KaunilD/thesis_dl-fnirs/scripts/python/deep-learning/experiments/cnn3d/006/README.md

 ##### Observations

-1. hamming score giving low values for sparse labels. try euclidean distance instead.
+1. euclidean distance metric seems to work. try with more data an higher timesteps.